notmandatory/rust-cktap/README.md

 This project provides PC/SC APDU message encoding and decoding, cvc authentication, certificate chain verification, and card response verification.

-It is up to the crate user to send and receive the raw cktap APDU messages via NFC to the card by implementing the `Transport` trait.
+It is up to the crate user to send and receive the raw cktap APDU messages via NFC to the card by implementing the `CkTransport` trait.
 An example implementation is provided using the optional rust `pcsc` crate.
-Mobile users are expected to implement `Transport` using the iOS or Android provided libraries.
+Mobile users are expected to implement `CkTransport` using the iOS or Android provided libraries.

 ### Supported Features